Understanding urinals and how they flush.

-PIR Sensor urinal flush control
+PIR Sensor urinal flush control.

-PIR or passive Infrared urinal flush controls like those produced by Dart Valley Systems can be mounted upon the pipes, wall or ceiling and actually sense when a particular urinal or row of urinals is used, which is in contrast to a hydraulic valve which only senses when a washroom as a whole is used.
+PIR or Passive Infrared urinal flush controls like those produced by Dart Valley Systems can be mounted upon the pipes, wall or ceiling and actually sense when a particular urinal or row of urinals is used, which is in contrast to a hydraulic valve which only senses when a washroom as a whole is used.

-When the urinals are used the PIR sensor flush control will begin a fill cycle of the cistern that can take up to 15 minutes, with an adjustable delay before this process starts too.
+When the urinals are used the PIR sensor flush control will begin a fill-cycle of the cistern that can take up to 15 minutes, with an adjustable delay before this process starts too.
 PIR sensor urinal flush controls can also be supplied as downlighters for installation into suspended ceilings providing a more streamlined aesthetic finish to a commercial washroom space.

 Sensor urinal flush controls will also allow for a janitorial flush each and every 12 hours even when the washroom is not being used to prevent unpleasant odours.
 Sensor flush controls can return up to an 80% water saving on petcock controlled urinal flush systems and will satisfy water regulations.

-The mains flush can be controlled by a button, sensor or lever.
+The mains flush can be controlled by a button, sensor, or lever.
 In the case of the urinal push button and lever flush depending upon preference, the pipework can be run concealed or exposed, and sparge pipes are not required only normal 15mm or 22mm diameter water piping.
 In the case of sensor mains flush systems, it is preferential to run the pipework in a concealed fashion so as not to have the electronics exposed to the user.

-Urinal Mains Water Flushing
+Urinal Mains Water Flushing.

 Most urinal bowls can be used within a mains flush system, and you will not need either the exposed or concealed pack, but only the urinal bowl, bowl fixings or brackets, grid waste.
 Additionally, a separate spreader for each bowl will need to be purchased, since these usually only come as part of a pack.

-Waterless urinals are those which do not need to be flushed by a cistern, these are ideal for commercial washrooms which may not have plumbing or space for a high-level cistern or other difficulties in existing configuration that prohibits installation of typical urinal system.
+Waterless urinals are those which do not need to be flushed by a cistern, these are ideal for commercial washrooms which may not have plumbing or space for a high-level cistern or other difficulties in the existing configuration that prohibits installation of typical urinal system.
 However, they still require waste pipes as a means to remove the urine.

 Waterless urinals do typically require more day to day maintenance than regular urinals, with regular changing of chemical cartridges or top-ups of chemicals required.
 But as washrooms should be regularly cleaned this should not pose too much of a difficulty, however.

-There is two types of waterless urinal, those specifically manufactured for waterless use and then regular water flushing urinals retrofit to work in a waterless configuration.
+There are two types of waterless urinal, those specifically manufactured for waterless use and then regular water flushing urinals retrofit to work in a waterless configuration.
 Both work by neutralising the urine smell and preventing it from backing up into the bowl only allowing it to drain away.
 Waterless urinals should not be used with bottle traps, however.

 Fourth: We must consider which Urinal Waste is most applicable.

 Bottle traps as perhaps best known for their use on sinks are the most widely used trap for urinals, we widely recommend white plastic wastes for urinals due to the difficulties in keeping chrome effect bottle traps clean.
-In the event, the bottle trap or in fact pipe work further along the system becomes blocked the bottle traps can be easier to clear.
+In the event, the bottle trap or in fact pipework further along the system becomes blocked the bottle traps can be easier to clear.
 However, if the urinal flushing system fails for whatever reason the bottle trap may more readily block or spring a leak than perhaps an S trap or P trap will.
 They are also not recommended for waterless urinals as they will store too much waste urine in the bottle portion of the trap since they do not flush.

-S traps and P traps for Urinals
+S traps and P traps for Urinals.

-We do not usually recommend either S traps or P traps for urinals or urinal troughs though they can be used.
-The reason they may be preferred is that they are free flowing and after flushing, the water within the trap will likely be clean water rather than still containing traces of urine as in a bottle trap.
+We do not usually recommend either S-traps or P traps for urinals or urinal troughs though they can be used.
+The reason they may be preferred is that they are free-flowing and after flushing, the water within the trap will likely be clean water rather than still containing traces of urine as in a bottle trap.
 However, with a smaller diameter than the bottle trap with an incorrectly set flush frequency, they will more readily block and will be harder and more labour intensive to clear than a bottle trap.